Oregon decriminalized drug possession.

 Ballot Measure 110 passes with 58.5% of the vote (1.33 million votes) and becomes DATRA

-Up to $11.25 million of marijuana state tax revenue will be annually distributed as follows:
+Up to $11.25 million of cannabis state tax revenue will be annually distributed as follows:

 Oregon decriminalizes personal drug possession